sleepturtle2/Music-Theory-Notes/README.md

     D<sup>o</sup> 7 <-> Ab<sup>o</sup> 7 -> Gbm (DOWN a 1 step to a minor chord)<br>
     D<sup>o</sup> 7 <-> B<sup>o</sup> 7 -> C (UP a 1/2 step to a major chord)<br>
     D<sup>o</sup> 7 <-> B<sup>o</sup> 7 -> Am (DOWN a 1 step to a minor chord)<br>
+- Using the above relations, the dim7 chords can be used effectively to change keys in a song, using them as bridge chords